alphadead/IEEE-inauguration/README.md

-# IEEE-inauguration
+# Virtual-inauguration :sparkles:

-A website for the onboarding of the members of IEEE
+## A website for virtual inauguration ceremonies. 🌸🌸
+## Now, don't fear distance rather open this website and have your opening/inauguration ceremony. 🎊 🎉

+### Made with HTML, CSS, JS.

+#### Drop a like.(star)